-It’s also really nice to have an electric mixer, especially if you plan to make homemade frosting.
-Stand mixers like those made by KitchenAid, are the easiest to use, but you can buy an electric hand mixer for about thirty dollars if you are just getting started.
+It’s really nice to have an electric mixer, especially if you plan to make homemade frosting for your cupcakes.
+Stand mixers like those made by KitchenAid [paid link] are the easiest to use, but you can buy an electric hand mixer [paid link] for about thirty dollars if you are a beginner baker.

 How to Make Cupcakes

 To make cupcakes, you can either use a cake mix or make cupcakes from scratch.
 I always recommend baking from scratch for the best results.

 First, look through the recipe and gather the ingredients you need.
 Measure them all out in advance to make sure that you have everything you need.
 This is called mise en place.